 It is, however, less suited for small series and not at all for individualised, automatic production.
 But this is one of the goals of Industry 4.0 and the Industrial Internet of Things (IIoT): Individual products should be designed and equipped according to customer requirements – with the highest possible level of automation.
 This requires flexibility in the processes that is not very compatible with the permanently installed path of a conveyor belt.

-With the Prolynk technology, the components no longer travel such a path, but instead take a taxi in the form of a small driverless transport unit (automated guided vehicle, AGV): “The part to be processed is thereby reliably transported to all required stations,” explains Antonio Sanchez, Chief Commercial Officer of Prolynk.
-“The processing steps, whether performed manually or by robots, can occur completely individually.
+With the Prolynk technology, the configuration of the "assembly line” can be freely adapted or reconfigured, following changing requirements.
+The components no longer travel on a predetermined path, but instead take a taxi in the form of a small driverless transport unit (automated guided vehicle, AGV): "The part to be processed is thereby reliably transported to all required stations,” explains Antonio Sanchez, Chief Commercial Officer of Prolynk.
+"The processing steps, whether performed manually or by robots, can occur completely individually.
 Yet, the sequence is still automated.”

 The Prolynk AGV is available in two sizes (325x230 and 450x350 millimetres); the maximum load is between 5 and 35 kilogrammes depending on the model.
 The component to be processed is secured for travel to the individual assembly stations via the opening in the middle.
 These stations can be freely attached, including manual jobs as well as tasks performed automatically by machines or robots , e.g., laser engraving, soldering, tightening of screws or performing test routines.
 If there is a quality problem, the vehicle can be sent to a specific station where this problem can be rectified.